preaction/Yancy/CONTRIBUTING.md

 You may need to be root or Administrator to install cpanminus.

-XXX Add this for Perl version requirements

-This project also requires Perl version 5.24.
+This project also requires Perl version 5.10.
 If your Perl is not recent enough, you can install a new version of Perl in a local directory by using [perlbrew](http://perlbrew.pl) (the easiest option) or [plenv](https://github.com/tokuhirom/plenv).